 COSY has functionality to group up different machine settings within a "supercycle" which allows to change the beam energy in discrete steps from cycle to cycle [35].
 This feature is very useful for the purpose of comparing the cross section at various beam energies.
-During the 1H(d, pp)n measurement energies 170, 190, and 200 MeV/nucleon of the deuteron beam were changed in supercycle mode of time length 30 s (measurement at 150 MeV/nucleon was performed separately), using a barrier bucket cavity.
+During the ${}^{1}\text{H}(d, pp)n$ measurement energies 170, 190 and 200 MeV/nucleon of the deuteron beam were changed in supercycle mode of time length 30s (measurement at 150 MeV/nucleon was performed separately), using a barrier bucket cavity.
 A barrier bucket cavity can be used to compensate the beam energy loss induced by an internal pellet target [36].

-The pellet target is a unique development for the CELSIUS/WASA experiment.
-The target provides a narrow stream of very small frozen hydrogen or deuterium droplets with diameters down to 25 μ m, called pellets.
+The pellet target is a unique development for the CEL-SIUS/WASA experiment.
+The target provides a narrow stream of very small frozen hydrogen or deuterium droplets with diameters down to $25 \,\mu$ m, called pellets.
 Some of the parameters of the pellet target are listed in Table I.

 FD covers the region of the polar angles from 2.5° to 18° .
-It consists of a set of detectors for the identification of charged hadrons and track reconstruction: Forward Window Counter (FWC), Forward Proportional Chamber (FPC), Forward Trigger Hodoscope (FTH), Forward Range Hodoscope (FRH), and Forward Veto Hodoscope (FVH).
-Between the second
+It consists of a set of detectors for the identification of charged hadrons and track reconstruction: Forward Window Counter (FWC), Forward Proportional Chamber (FPC), Forward Trigger Hodoscope (FTH), Forward

-TABLE I. Performance of the pellet target system [32].
+TABLE I. Performance of the pellet target system [32]

-Pellet diameter (μ m) 25-35
+pellet diameter (μm) 25 - 35

-Pellet frequency (kHz) 5-12
+pellet frequency (kHz) 5-12

-Pellet-pellet distance (mm) 9-20
+pellet-pellet distance (mm) 9-20

-Beam diameter (mm) 2-4
+beam diameter (mm) 2-4

-Effective target area density (atoms/cm 2) >10 15
+effective target area density $(atoms/cm^2)$ $> 10^{15}$